bosth/bosth.github.io/content/pages/leaving-earth/index.md

 So how can Leaving Earth's mission planning be reduced to a [Constraint Satisfaction Problem](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) (CSP)?

-Let's take the difficulty 5 maneuver from Earth to Suborbital Flight and rewrite it as a CSP.
+Let's take the difficulty 8 maneuver from Earth to Earth Orbit and rewrite it as a CSP.
 To simplify things, we'll assume that there are only Saturn and Soyuz rockets available.

 {{< figure src="leavingearth_tabletop.jpg" alt="The Leaving Earth map" >}}